ruanyf/react-testing-demo/README.md

 There are 5 places to test.

 > 1. App's title should be "Todos"
-> 1. After initial loading, none of Todo items should be done
+> 1. Initial state of a Todo item should be right (done / undone)
-> 1. Click a Todo item, it should become to be done
+> 1. Click a Todo item, its state should be toggled (from undone to done, or vice versa)
 > 1. Click a Delete button, the Todo item should be deleted
 > 1. Click the Add Todo button, a new Todo item shoule be added into the TodoList

-All [test cases](https://github.com/ruanyf/react-testing-demo/tree/master/test) are written.
+All [test cases](https://github.com/ruanyf/react-testing-demo/tree/master/test) have been written.
 You run `npm test` to find the test result.

 ```bash
 $ npm test